 “Sure you have.
 Everyone has.”
 Dixon said.

 Lincoln’s eyes grew as wide and white as eggs.
 “Shhhh,” He scolded his younger brother.
-The whisper was harsh.
-I pretended not to hear.
-I felt a strange pang of curiosity and fear at once when Lincoln’s face became dark and serious, “They’re not from here.”
+The whisper was harsh and loud and I pretended not to hear.
+It gave me the oddest feeling of curiosity mixed with a hint of panic.
+Lincoln’s face was dark and serious, “They’re not from here.”
 He said.
 “They don’t know.”

 Crow Kids are liars.